turingschool/curriculum-site/module3/projects/consultancy/development.md

 * Working in short 3 or 4 day "Sprints"
 * Using GitHub
 * Using a project management tool such as Github Projects
-* Conducting Story Grooming meetings
+* Conducting Story Refinement meetings
-* Doing daily Stand Ups
+* Doing daily check-ins
 * Demoing your project to your Project Manager
 * Holding Team Retros